ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/02-lower-and-tight-bounds.md

 definition does result in a lower bound of $\Omega(n^2)$ for this algorithm, which seems to fit common sense more closely.
-Fortunately, few real algorithms or computer programs display the pathological behavior of this example.
+Fortunately, few real algorithms or computer programs display the pathological behaviour of this example.
 Our first definition for
 $\Omega$ generally yields the expected result.

 As you can see from this discussion, asymptotic bounds notation is not a law of nature.
-It is merely a powerful modeling tool used to describe the behavior of algorithms.
+It is merely a powerful modeling tool used to describe the behaviour of algorithms.

 ### Tight bounds: the $\Theta$ notation